WE HAVE MOVED! Come see us at Berg Agricultural Hall, RM 203

 - ~10% of submissions relate to horticulture, turf or forestry

 - ~65% of samples submitted are commercial (growers, crop managers, retailers, etc.)

 - ~35% of samples submitted are non-commercial (homeowners, gardeners, urban, etc.)

-- In addition to client/public services, we processed ~19,000 research samples including soybean cyst nematode extraction, mycotoxin analysis, grain grinding, and other analysis/processing for SDSU researchers in Plant Pathology, Agronomy, Animal Sciences, and other areas.
+- In addition to client/public services, we processed ~20,000 research samples including soybean cyst nematode extraction, mycotoxin analysis, grain grinding and other analysis/processing for SDSU researchers in Plant Pathology, Agronomy, Animal Sciences and other areas.

-Associations within SDSU College of Agriculture, SDSU, and Nationally:
+Associations within SDSU College of Agriculture, Food and Environmental Sciences, SDSU and Nationally:

-- Supports Extension Plant Pathology: provides data on plant diseases in SD, laboratory services for research projects & graduate student training; publications on minor crops & horticultural issues; and visibility for the program through events & appearances
+- Supports Extension Plant Pathology: provides data on plant diseases in South Dakota, laboratory services for research projects and graduate student training; publications on minor crops and horticultural issues and visibility for the program through events and appearances

-- Service to, and dependent upon Cooperative Extension Service in SD: coordinates sentinel plots & samples for educators, specialists in weeds, insects, forestry, horticulture, mycotoxicology, and plant pathology
+- Service to, and dependent upon SDSU Extension in South Dakota: coordinates sentinel plots and samples for educators, specialists in weeds, insects, forestry, horticulture, mycotoxicology and plant pathology

-- Supports teaching and research in the Plant Science Department: provides: diagnostic experiences for graduate students; equipment to support specific research projects; a repository for useful data; coordination of sampling & data collection for several USDA and commodity-based projects
+- Supports teaching and research in the Agronomy, Horticulture and Plant Science department and provides diagnostic experiences for graduate students; equipment to support specific research projects; a repository for useful data and coordination of sampling and data collection for several USDA and commodity-based projects

-- Linked to other Colleges and Departments at SDSU: Worked with: College of Education & Human Science on a Food Safety Challenge Grant to create an educational module; Veterinary & Biomedical Sciences on moldy grain, feed issues; Horticulture, Forestry, Landscape & Parks on diagnostic collaborations.
+- Linked to other Colleges and Departments at SDSU: Worked with: College of Education and Human Resources on a Food Safety Challenge Grant to create an educational module; Veterinary and Biomedical Sciences on moldy grain, feed issues and other areas within the College of Agriculture, Food and Environmental sciences; including Horticulture, Forestry, Landscape and Parks on diagnostic collaborations.

-- Connects regional and national partners in diagnostics/biosecurity: the Great Plains Diagnostic Network involves partner programs in ND, SD, MT, NE, CO, KS, OK, WY, and TX; connected to each region through National Plant Diagnostic Network.
+- Connects regional and national partners in diagnostics/biosecurity: the Great Plains Diagnostic Network involves partner programs in North Dakota, South Dakota, Montana, Nebraska, Colorado, Kansas, Oklahoma, Wyoming and Texas; connected to each region through National Plant Diagnostic Network.